+- here the problem is: supposing I tested the super class, should I test all methods in the subclass?

 - new methods: of course, test is required

 - overridden inherited methods: same as new methods

 - however, may call ancestor in some cases, for which re-test could be avoided

 - non-overridden inherited methods:

 - most does not require re-test

 - however, in some cases re-test is needed

-- e.g., a protected member of the super class may be used in the method, and be modified by the lower class...
+- e.g., for side effects: a protected member of the super class may be used in the method, and be modified by the subclass...

 - may entail generating new test cases